wangkuiyi/learn-bazel/README.md

    docker run --rm -it -v $PWD:/learn-bazel $HOME/.cache/bazel bazel
    ```

-   Please be aware that we mount Bazel's cache directory to the Docker
+   Please be aware that we **mount Bazel's cache directory to the
+   Docker container**.
+This is important since many Bazel-managed
+   projects depends on external repos/projects, and we don't want
+   having to re-fetch and re-build them everytime we run the Bazel
    container.
-This is important since many Bazel-managed projects
-   depends on external repos/projects, and we don't want having to
-   re-fetch and re-build them everytime we run the Bazel container.

 1. Edit files using Emacs/Vim/etc on the host and run bazel in the container: